 Credential Type Degree

 - Continuing Education

 - Distance Learning Only

-The Governance, Law and Management major is available to:
+Full enrolment into the Governance, Law, and Management major requires 60 credits.
+The BPA, Governance, Law, and Management major is available to:

 Courses are designed for self-study at home, in the workplace or wherever a student chooses to work.
 Course materials and resources are provided online or in print form.
 Students interact with their professors, tutors, classmates (in grouped study courses) and student services providers through computer-mediated communication or by telephone.